Mahmoudalmardini/Student-Assistant/backend/API_DOCUMENTATION.md

 ---

-### 🤖 AI & Semester Planner
+### 🤖 AI Services

 #### POST `/ai/semester-plan`
-Generate a semester plan using rules plus an n8n workflow.
+**Function:** Generates an optimized semester course plan for a student using AI algorithms and an n8n workflow integration.
+The system considers prerequisites, credit requirements, course availability, and scheduling constraints to recommend an ideal course load.
+Falls back to rule-based planning if the AI service is unavailable.

+**Required Roles:** `super_admin`, `admin`, `college_supervisor`, `student`

 **Headers:** `Authorization: Bearer <token>`